 resultobject, which will be used to display an RGB image (at the top) and a depth map (at the bottom).
 Render these images.

 - Run the project.
-You should see an RGB image and a depth map from the sensor.
-You should see the information about the detected face:
+You'll see an RGB image and a depth map from the sensor.
+Also, you'll see the information about the detected face:

-- information about the recognized person (his/her image and name from the database).
+- information about the recognized person (a person's image and name from the database).